henfredemars/python-personal-projects/README.md

 I have written much more, but most of my work is restricted by licensing restrictions and cannot
 	be posted here (and is not written in Python)

+See my work on frank-recruiter-system-dev for work in deployment

 Later, I will need to move the unit tests and add more documentation if others actually find this useful

 Contents by Folder: